 Source: World Bank, Ports, Maritime & Logistics: Inland Water Transportation (IWT) Development.

 Inland waterways remain active systems of commercial circulation.
 Recently, container barge services have been established in Western Europe, particularly around the Rhine / Scheldt Delta.
 This underlines the renewed importance that waterways can have for containerization.
-In the United States.
-About 90% of all cargo transported on inland waterways is using the Mississippi and Ohio River System, primarily through bulk shipping on barges to the ports around the Mississipi river delta.
+In the United States, about 90% of all cargo transported on inland waterways is using the Mississippi and Ohio River System, primarily through bulk shipping on barges to the ports around the Mississippi river delta.
 Therefore, it is not necessarily the length of the waterway system that matters, but the regions and commercial markets it services.